Food insecurity impacts kids’ emotional well-being as much as their physical health

 • more trust towards the agency partners

-These mental health outcomes are also reflected in our research where study participants experienced much less financial stress, greater confidence, and decreased anxiety with access to grocery gift cards compared to free food hampers.
+These advantages are also reflected in our research results.
+Study participants experienced much less financial stress, greater confidence, and decreased anxiety with access to grocery gift cards compared to free food hampers.
 The most encouraging finding is that our approach bolsters the mental health of everyone living in the same household.
-In fact, a study in Canada estimates that we could reduce the level of serious mental health issues among adults by 8% to 16% if we eliminated the experience of severe food insecurity through income-based supports.
+This is important because another study in Canada estimates that we could reduce the level of serious mental health issues among adults by 8% to 16% if we eliminated the experience of severe food insecurity through income-based supports.

 To join iCAN’s expanding list of donors, sponsors, and champions, check out the different ways you can get involved or donate